vaishnavip27/React-practice/README.md

 # React-practice
-A repo where I made my first React app
+A repo where I built my first React app